 From financial help to facilitating credit transfers, there are several higher-education support programs in the Military.
-Military education programs include Servicemembers Opportunity Colleges (SOC), tuition assistance, testing programs and military school credits.
+These programs can assist you before, during and after a service commitment.
+Examples include the Reserve Officers’ Training Corps (ROTC), Servicemembers Opportunity Colleges (SOC), Tuition Assistance, testing programs and military school credit.

 What kinds of job training can you get in the Military?

 The U.S. Military trains enlisted service members in their specific fields during programs called "A" school or Advanced Individual Training (AIT).
 A network of skill training schools prepares service members for the many positions the Services need to fill, including roles in IT, health care and security, to name a few.

 Can I choose my job specialty after Basic Training?